astrofrog/peps/peps/pep-tbd-option1.rst

     pip install package[recommended]

-``Default-Extras`` Metadata Field
+``Default-Extra`` Metadata Field
 ---------------------------------

-A new metadata field, ``Default-Extras``, will be added to the `core package metadata <https://packaging.python.org/en/latest/specifications/core-metadata/#core-metadata>`_.
+A new metadata field, ``Default-Extra``, will be added to the `core package metadata <https://packaging.python.org/en/latest/specifications/core-metadata/#core-metadata>`_.
 This field allows package maintainers to define an extra that is automatically selected when a user installs the package without specifying any extras::

-    Default-Extras: recommended
+    Default-Extra: recommended

-If multiple default extras are needed, one ``Default-Extras:`` entry should be provided for each one::
+If multiple default extras are needed, one ``Default-Extra:`` entry should be provided for each one::

-    Default-Extras: backend1
+    Default-Extra: backend1
-    Default-Extras: backend2
+    Default-Extra: backend2
-    Default-Extras: backend3
+    Default-Extra: backend3

 Unselecting Default Extras
 --------------------------